StanMcGrath/Java-Image-Filtering-Software-By-Convolution-Kernel-2D-Array/README.md

 This folder contains the SRC and bin folders of the project in which reside the Java classes and code.

+This programme displays a moderate although not ideal degree of OOP practise, including encapsulation and delegation.
+However, there are classes which contain duplicate code (see TO DO section).

+The Menu class contains Menu functionality to prompt the user and read user input, and calls the relevant methods from other classes based on that input.

+The ImageReader class reads in the user specified image as a BufferedImage.

+The ImageWriter class writes out the filtered image as a .png file.

+The Kernel Class specifies the Matrixes for each type of filter as 2D arrays.

+The Filter Image class was created to apply convolution kernel logic to the pixels of the user-inputted image via 2D Array with filter type as parameter.
+However, we violate the SRP and re-use the same code in each Filter class.
+This was a design choice due to time limitations when the author was still learning good OOP practise.

+Each Filter Class implements the code of the above class with different parameters for each filter.

 //////////////

 HOW TO RUN